feathersui/feathersui-starling/documentation/help/markdown/callout.md

 Two arguments are required.
 The first is the callout's content.
 This may be any Starling display object.
 The callout will be automatically resized to fit its content, unless you set `width` or `height` manually.
 The second argument is the origin of the callout.
 When the callout is shown, it will be automatically positioned so that its arrow points at the origin.

-A callout may be closed manually by calling the `close()` function.
+A callout may be closed manually by calling the [`close()`](../api-reference/feathers/controls/Callout.html#close()) function.

 Additional arguments are available for `Callout.show()`.
 Let's take a look at those.

 ### Direction

 The next is the callout's direction, which is where the callout appears relative to its origin.
-By default, this is `DIRECTION_ANY` which means that the callout may open [above](../api-reference/feathers/controls/Callout.html#DIRECTION_UP), [below](../api-reference/feathers/controls/Callout.html#DIRECTION_DOWN), to the [left](../api-reference/feathers/controls/Callout.html#DIRECTION_LEFT), or to the [right](../api-reference/feathers/controls/Callout.html#DIRECTION_RIGHT) of the origin.
+By default, this is [`Callout.DIRECTION_ANY`](../api-reference/feathers/controls/Callout.html#DIRECTION_ANY) which means that the callout may open [above](../api-reference/feathers/controls/Callout.html#DIRECTION_UP), [below](../api-reference/feathers/controls/Callout.html#DIRECTION_DOWN), to the [left](../api-reference/feathers/controls/Callout.html#DIRECTION_LEFT), or to the [right](../api-reference/feathers/controls/Callout.html#DIRECTION_RIGHT) of the origin.
 The exact direction will be chosen automatically based on a number of factors to place the callout in an ideal location.
 You can change this argument to select a specific direction if you never want the callout to open in one of the other directions.

 ### Modality

-Following the direction is the `isModal` argument.
+Following the direction is the `isModal` parameter.
 This determines whether there is an overlay between the callout and the rest of the display list.
 When a callout is modal, the overlay blocks touches to everything that appears under the callout.
 The callout may be closed by touching outside the bounds of the callout, or by calling `close()` on the `Callout` instance.
 If the callout isn't modal, the callout will still close when the user touches something outside of the callout (the same as a modal callout), but there will be no overlay to block the touch, and anything below the callout will remain interactive.

-Callouts are displayed using the `PopUpManager`.
-By default, modal overlays are managed by the `PopUpManager`, but you can give a custom overlay to callouts (that will be different from other modal pop-ups) when you set the static property, `calloutOverlayFactory`:
+Callouts are displayed using the [`PopUpManager`](pop-ups.html).
+By default, modal overlays are managed by the `PopUpManager`, but you can give a custom overlay to callouts (that will be different from other modal pop-ups) when you set the static property, [`calloutOverlayFactory`](../api-reference/feathers/controls/Callout.html#calloutOverlayFactory):

 ``` code
 Callout.calloutOverlayFactory = function():DisplayObject